 Our trips begin and end at our lodge in Moshi, Tanzania.
 Clients may arrive at any time on day 1.
-There is a pre-trip meeting around 4:30pm and the included dinner is served at 6:00pm.
+There is a pre-trip meeting around 4:30 PM.
 Private transfers from Kilimanjaro International Airport (JRO) to the lodge in Moshi can be arranged.

 Elevation and Mileage

 Arrive anytime at your lodging in Moshi, Tanzania.
 With prior arrangement, airport pick-up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 After completing the necessary registration formalities at Londorossi National Park gate, we drive through varied farmland with open views over the plains to reach the Lemosho road head.
 We often have our lunch in the glades before starting to walk.
 It is an easy day of walking up a small path through beautiful and lush forest.
 This area has a variety of game, including buffalo.We camp at Lemosho Forest camp (8,700 ft).
 [2-3 hours walking]